mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 -  If we allow siblings, we can run into cases where the user specifies a top-level $and/$or or any arbitrary match-expression that could have nested $jsonSchema's.
--  Furthermore, the initial version of mongocryptd is only implementing query analysis when the validator consists of a single $jsonSchema predicate.
-This helps to simplify the mongocryptd logic, and unifies it with the case where users configure their schemas directly in the driver.
+-  Furthermore, the initial versions of `mongocryptd` and `csfle` are only implementing query analysis when the validator consists of a single
+   $jsonSchema predicate.
+This helps to simplify the `mongocryptd` and `csfle` logic, and unifies it with the case where users configure their schemas directly in the driver.

 Why not allow schemas to be configured at runtime?
 --------------------------------------------------